 - 1. Complete the application form 'Application to vary a Premises Licence to specify an individual as Designated Premises Supervisor under the Licensing Act 2003'.
 This can be obtained from the Council's Website or from the Licensing Office.
 You may also make this application on line at www.businesslink.gov.uk - 2.
 Provide a 'form of consent from the proposed Designated Premises Supervisor'.
 This can also be obtained from the Council's Website or from the Licensing Office. - 3.
 Pay the relevant fee. - 4.
-Provide the original Premises Licence (or relevant part) or if this is not possible, a statement giving the reasons why it cannot be provided. - 5.
-Send a copy of the application to the Police. - 6.
+Provide documentation demonstrating your Right to Work in the UK. - 5.
+Provide the original Premises Licence (or relevant part) or if this is not possible, a statement giving the reasons why it cannot be provided. - 6.
+Send a copy of the application to the Police. - 7.
 If there is an existing Designated Premises Supervisor, notify him/her of the application.